 - 120Kc per day.
 These lockers have the largest volume with capacity for 2 suitcases plus other soft bags.

 All lockers work in the same way.
 Put your luggage in.
 Enter the money or pay by card for the “J” lockers.
 Turn the key and lock.
 Remove the key.
 Maximum time limit is 24 hours.
 After that time the locker can be opened and cleared and contents stored at their Holesovice depot.
 After 4 weeks, unclaimed items are “disposed”.
 There is an office in the same area as the lockers but the staff may not speak English.
 Locker area is closed from 0030 to 0330.

 DPP metro station connections – The ground floor main concourse of the Prague train station has the access to the Metro station on line “C” (RED).
 There are two specific entries to the metro depending on which direction you want to travel.
 The direction “Letnany” is closest to you and the direction “Haje” is closest to the front exit.
 Take the direction “Letnany” for transferring to the Holesovice Train Station or the Florenc Bus station.
 Take direction “Haje” and go one stop to “Museum” (Wenceslas Square) and the Green line metro which goes towards the airport (change at Nadrazi Veleslavin and get the 119 bus to the airport).
-Check the How to Use a Touch-Screen Ticket Machine page if you are buying tickets with loose change.
+Check the How to Use a Touch-Screen Ticket Machine page if you are buying tickets with loose change or contactless card.